enisz/igdb/src/assets/templates/02-query-builder.md

     );

     try {
+        // pass the options array to the constructor in a try...catch block
         $builder = new IGDBQueryBuilder($options);

+        // you still have to call the build method to return the query
+        $query = $builder->build();
     } catch (IGDBInvaliParameterException $e) {
         // invalid key found in the $options array echo $e->getMessage();